 “Dogs do not deal well with any foods that have high fat content, like gravy, or that are very sweet, spicy, rich,” says veterinarian Dr. Holly Cheever of New York’s The Village Animal Clinic.
 “Desserts, sweet potato casseroles, and so forth” contribute to a host of ill effects, from gastrointestinal disease to pancreatitis.

 The best thing to feed your dog if you must share your feast?
 A piece of white meat without stuffing or gravy.
 Small portions only!

-2. Keep tempting non-edibles out of reach
+2. Keep tempting non-edibles far away

 If you’ve already decked the halls in holiday finery, bear in mind that many dogs are adventurous eaters.
 From wrappers, twists and ties on foods to pretty baubles used in centerpieces, some dogs will try to chow on anything.